wonkodv/reqtrace/doc/requirements/DESIGN.md

 allowing for example, to update the tmx without indicating an error if the tracing is not perfect yet.

-## Tracing Algorithm
+## DSG_TRACING_GRPAH: Tracing Graph

+The Class `Graph` holds a graph of `Artefact` objects as given by the Configuration.
+It computes which `Requirement`s are covered.

+Covers:
+*   ARCH_TRACING_GRAPH

+### DSG_TG_FORK: Trace Edge Groups

+The Graph of artefacts has the following properties:

+*   Nodes in the graph are:
+    * Forks
+    * Artefacts
+*   Edges in the Graph have a direction.
+*   Edges always connect an Artefact to a Fork

+As example, in this project, `DSG` Requirements from `DESIGN.md` are covered either by code, or by `FMT` Requirements from `FORMATS.md`.
+Code an `FORMATS.md` both have an edge to the same Fork below `DESIGN.md`.
+Each Design also has to be covered by a unit test, so unit tests are below a separate fork below `DESIGN.md`

+Covers:
+*   ARCH_TRACING_GRAPH

+### DSG_TG_VAL_NO_LOOP: Validate that the Graph has no Loops

+After assembling of the graph, if a loop can be found in the graph of artefacts, an error is emitted.
+This prevents further tracing.

+Covers:
+*   ARCH_TRACING_GRAPH
+### DSG_TG_VALIDATE_EDGE: Validate Edge is used at least once

+After tracing, if an edge can be found, along which no requirement is covered, an error is emitted.
+This is likely a misconfiguration.

+Covers:
+*   ARCH_TRACING_GRAPH

 #### DSG_TRACE_UPWARDS: Trace upwards using Covers attribute

 Requirement U covers Requirement D if U.id appears in D.Covers and D.Artefact directly traces against U.Artefact

+Covers:
+*   REQ_TRACE
+*   REQ_MATCH_ID
-Covers: REQ_TRACE, REQ_MATCH_ID, REQ_UP
+*   REQ_UP
+*   ARCH_TRACING_GRAPH

 #### DSG_TRACE_DOWNWARDS: Trace downwards using Depends attribute

 Requirement U covers Requirement D if D.id appears in U.Depends and D.Artefact directly traces against U.Artefact

-Covers: REQ_TRACE, REQ_MATCH_ID, REQ_DOWN

-#### DSG_TRACE_DELEGATION: Trace Requirements inside same Artefact

-A Requirement can delegate to a requirement in the same artefact, so that itself does not need to be covered.

-Requirement U covers Requirement D if D.id appears in U.Delegates and D.Artefact directly traces against U.Artefact.

-Covers: REQ_TRACE, REQ_MATCH_ID, REQ_DELEGATION
+Covers:
+*   REQ_TRACE
+*   REQ_MATCH_ID
+*   REQ_DOWN
+*   ARCH_TRACING_GRAPH

-#### DSG_TRACE_DERIVED: Mark requirements that do not cover anything
+#### DSG_TRACE_DERIVED: Record requirements that do not cover anything

 Requirement R is derived if there is no Requirement U so that R covers U.

+Covers:
-Covers: REQ_TRACE
+*   REQ_TRACE
+*   ARCH_TRACING_GRAPH

-#### DSG_TRACE_UNCOVERED: Mark requirements that are not covered
+#### DSG_TRACE_UNCOVERED: Record requirements that are not completely covered

-Requirement R is uncovered if there is no Requirement D so that D covers R.
+Record Requirement R as Uncovered along Fork F if there is no Requirement D which covers R, where R is from the Artefact above F and D is from one of the artefacts below D.

+For example in this Project, a DSG Requirement is covered if it is covered by a unittest AND (it is covered by Code OR it is covered by a FMT requirement).

+Covers:
-Covers: REQ_TRACE
+*   REQ_TRACE
+*   ARCH_TRACING_GRAPH

 #### DSG_TRACE_TRACE_TITLE: When tracing upwards or downwards match title